JACrosman/xapi-client/README.md

 `xapi.Actor.create()`

-Build a new actor for an xapi statement.
+Build a new actor for an xAPI statement.

 ```javascript
 // setup actor information